innovationOUtside/tm129-robotics2020/00_Robot_Lab/Section_00_01.md

 If you have not previously downloaded the image, ContainDS will download it for you:

 ![](../images/00_01_ContainDS_tm129_downloading.png)

+Do not be concerned if the download percentage indicator sometimes goes down as well as up — the downloader is actually downloading multiple items at once.
+(The container image is made up from several layers, each of which is downloaded separately, before they are combined in the final image.)

+When everything had downloded, you may find your computer appears to be doing nothing for a minute or two. *Don't Panic!* The downloaded layers are all compressed files, and it may take some time for your computer to unzip them all.

 Once downloaded, you will be prompted for a method of starting the container.
 Select "Standard":